 The Member State authorities shall use the measurement and calculation methods set out in Annex III.

-The Member State authorities shall only apply the verification tolerances that are set out in Table 1 and shall use only the procedure described in points 1 to 7 for the requirements referred to in this Annex.
+The Member State authorities shall only apply the verification tolerances that are set out in Table 1 and shall use only the procedure described in points (1) to (7) for the requirements referred to in this Annex.
 For the parameters in table 1 no other tolerances, such as those set out in harmonised standards or in any other measurement method, shall be applied.

 Table 1 - Verification tolerances